justin2004/weblog/DRAFTS/fused_edges/README.md

 One of the ideas of the semantic web is AAA: Anyone can say Anything about Any topic.

-It is hard for someone to say something about the venue (perhaps its address, current owner, hours of operation) if no node exists in the graph for it.
+It is hard for someone to say something about the venue (perhaps its address, current owner, hours of operation, other events that occur there, etc.) if no node exists in the graph for it.
 With the fused edge, if someone does come along later and they want to express the venue's address it is not a straight forward update.
 You'd have to make a new venue node, find the event node in the graph, find all the edges expressing facts about the venue and move them to the new venue node, then connect the event to the new venue node.
 Finding all the edges hanging off of the event that express facts about the venue will likely be a manual effort -- there probably won't be clever data for the machine to use that says `:venueName` is not a direct attribute of the event but rather it is a direct attribute of the venue not yet represented in the graph.